“I feel obligated to give at least three weeks' notice at my current job.”

 You're on a job interview, and the interviewer offers you the job!
 However, he wants you to start immediately.
-You don't think that's possible because you haven't quit your job yet.
-You say:
+You don't think that's possible because you haven't quit your job yet, so you say this.

 I feel obligated to give at least three weeks' notice at my current job.